agentsUpdated·Falk Gottlob··updated ·6 min read

 Engineers often go deep on implementation but can miss the customer context.
 Designers often nail the experience but struggle with technical feasibility.
 PMs sit at the intersection.
 Add AI tools that handle the execution details, and a PM becomes capable of things that used to require a small team.

 That said, you need to actually learn the tools.
 Not just "be aware of AI."
 Actually use Cursor, Claude, Copilot, whatever.
+The AI Agent Fleet is a good next step once you're comfortable building.
 Build things.
 Break things.
 Get comfortable generating code, creating prototypes, running analyses.
 The PMs who treat AI as something their team uses but they don't are going to fall behind fast.

 What to try this week

 Build something.
 Take a feature idea you've been thinking about.
 Don't write a spec.
+If you want the full operating model behind this shift, start with The Product Operating Model.
 Open an AI coding tool and describe what you want.
 Iterate until you have something working.
 Show it to a customer.

 See how it feels to go from idea to artifact in hours instead of weeks.
 That's the shift.